 3. You should wait until the market’s in your favor.

-A lot of people will advise you to wait till the market is just right before buying real estate in Long Island, but that’s just another myth.
+A lot of people will advise you to wait till the market is just right before buying real estate in Babylon and Surrounding Areas, but that’s just another myth.
 The real estate market is almost impossible to predict and difficult to time.
 Only in retrospect do market watchers have any real understanding of market trends.
 So the best time to buy is when you’re ready – emotionally, family-wise, and financially.

 4. Buying a fixer-upper is cheaper.